-If you’ve shopped for computer parts of software online you’ve likely come across a three-letter acronym.
-OEM.
+If you’ve shopped for computer parts or software online, you’ve likely come across the acronym OEM.
 This stands for Original Equipment Manufacturer, and it’s usually tagged on to hardware or software that’s less expensive than normal retail products.

-Which may make you wonder – should you buy an OEM product, or is there a catch that’s setting you up for trouble?
-The truth is that they do differ from retail products and the differences can be a big deal.
+Which may make you wonder: should you buy an OEM product, or is there a catch that’s setting you up for trouble?
+The truth is that they do differ from retail products and it’s important to know the differences.

 As mentioned, OEM stands for Original Equipment Manufacturer.
-In this case, however, the acronym isn’t commenting on who sells the product as much as who the product is meant to be sold to.
+The acronym isn’t commenting on who sells the product, but instead on who the product is meant to be sold to.

 But Microsoft doesn’t have to do that, and other companies might be more restrictive.
 It’s a risk you take with OEM products.
-It costs less, but you might have to re-purchase the software if you replace your PC.
+It costs less, but you might have to re-purchase the software if you replace your PC or upgrade the motherboard.

 Is Buying OEM Worth It?

 Hardware is more hit-or-miss.
-Sometimes you’ll be able to save a few bucks by going with OEM hardware.
-Other times, you’ll find that buying the extras missing from the hardware makes up the money saved.
+Sometimes you’ll be able to save decently by going with OEM hardware.
+However, you might find that buying the extras missing from the hardware, like the cables or fans, makes up the money saved.

-And then there is the hardware that’s actually more expensive than retail.
-This usually happens when hardware is going into the end of its life-span.
+Sometimes, the OEM hardware can be more expensive than retail.
+This usually happens when it’s going into the end of its lifespan.
 Spare stock is sometimes put up for sale as an OEM part and then sold for as much or more than retail.

 Do a quick price comparison before making your choice.
 Know exactly what is and isn’t coming with your purchase.
 And be confident that you’ll be able to get support if needs be.

 Building Your Own PC With OEM Products